 How do we know this?
 Because there is no evidence that celibacy or asexuality is actually physically or psychologically unhealthy.
 You don’t die from not having enough sex.
 In fact, there are many health risks because of sex.
-One could even argue that there are psychological and health benefits from NOT having sex.
+One could even argue that there are psychological and health benefits from not having sex.

-Now, I’m not saying we shouldn’t have sex (I’m the last one who should argue that).
+Now, I’m not saying we shouldn’t have sex (I’m the last one who would argue that).
 In fact, sex is great.
 Sex is awesome.
 Sex makes us happier and healthier people.
 I’m simply pointing out that it is not a biological/psychological need, but rather simply another drive.

 No one ever killed themselves because they were too horny.
-They do it because of a lack of connection or self esteem.
+They do it because of a lack of connection or self-esteem.

-Men and Women And Differing Needs
+Men and Women’s Differing Needs

 Much of the mismatched understanding between men and women and sex comes from the fact that men and women usually use sex to satisfy different needs.
 Traditionally, a woman’s best route to a secure future and healthy children was through marrying a successful man.
 In the past, women mainly sought sex out as a form of security.
 Even today, there’s still a lot of appeal in a man who can provide a secure, stable environment for a woman.